The Growth and Distortion Theorems for Slice Monogenic Functions: Growth and Distortion Theorems for Slice Monogenic Functions

 Notice that

 Now inserting (\ref{eq:identity2}), (\ref{eq:identity3}) and (\ref{eq:identity4}) into (\ref{eq:identity1}) yields

 which completes the proof. \end{proof}

-\begin{remark} The counterpart of the convex combination identity $(\ref{eq: modulus12})$ in Lemma \ref{eq:norm} also hold for slice regular functions defined on Octonions or more general real alternative algebras under the extra assumption that $f$ preserves at least one slice.
-This can be verified similarly as in the proof of Lemma \ref{eq:C-version} and is left to the interested reader to verify. \end{remark}
+\begin{remark} The counterpart of the convex combination identity $(\ref{eq: modulus12})$ in Lemma \ref{eq:norm} also holds for slice regular functions defined on octonions or more general real alternative algebras under the extra assumption that $f$ preserves at least one slice.
+This can be verified similarly as in the proof of Proposition \ref{eq:C-version}, see \cite{Wang, RWX} for details. \end{remark}

 As a direct consequence of Lemma \ref{eq:norm}, we conclude that the maximum and minimum moduli of $f$ are actually attained on the preserved slice. \begin{corollary} Let $f$ be a slice monogenic function on a symmetric slice domain $U \subseteq \mathbb R^{n+1} $ such that $f(U_I)\subseteq \mathbb C_I $ for some $I\in \mathbb S $.
 Then for each sphere $ u+v\mathbb S \subset U$, we have the following equalities: